3D Reconstruction Dismantles Official Version of María Mercedes Gnecco Crime

-3D technology has burst into Colombian courtrooms to challenge a final conviction.
-A digital recreation of the murder of model María Mercedes Gnecco, which occurred in 2015 in San Andrés, has uncovered critical anomalies at the scene.
-Computational forensic analysis, based on photogrammetry and ballistic simulation, suggests that the version presented by the prosecution does not match the physics of the evidence, opening the door to a possible case review. ⚖️
+3D technology has burst into Colombian courts to challenge a final conviction.
+A digital recreation of the murder of model María Mercedes Gnecco, which occurred in 2015 in San Andrés, has uncovered critical anomalies at the crime scene.
+Computational forensic analysis, based on photogrammetry and ballistic simulation, suggests that the version presented by the prosecution does not match the physics of the evidence, opening the door to a possible review of the case. ⚖️

 Data capture and ballistic simulation: the forensic pipeline 🔬